 - Read or write video files.

-An app that has already been granted the READ_EXTERNAL_STORAGE permission before the user upgrading to Android Q will automatically be granted the “read” permissions listed above, but not the “write” permissions.
+An app already granted the READ_EXTERNAL_STORAGE permission before the user upgraded to Android Q will automatically be given the “read” permissions listed above but not the “write” permissions.

 Background Location Access

 However, every time Google changes how core Android APIs work, developers whose apps legitimately used those APIs as intended are affected.
-We’ve seen this play out recently with Google Play’s restrictions on SMS and Call Log permissions, resulting in many popular apps losing key functionality.
+We’ve seen this play out recently with Google Play’s SMS and Call Log permissions restrictions, resulting in many popular apps losing key functionality.
 The same situation happened when Google limited background location access, with users of a popular golfing app complaining that they could no longer use it to track their shots.
-Fortunately, Android Q is adding a new “ACCESS_BACKGROUND_LOCATION” permission which, when granted, always allows an app to have access to a device’s location, even when the app is running in the background.
+Fortunately, Android Q is adding a new “ACCESS_BACKGROUND_LOCATION” permission, which, when granted, always allows an app to access the device’s location, even when the app is running in the background.
 Thus, the new Android version will continue to protect users from undesired background location access and provide a mechanism for users to allow apps of their choosing to monitor their location in the background.

 The Addition of “Roles” in Android Q

 In Daniel’s hands-on video for our XDA TV YouTube channel, you may have heard him mention a new “Roles” section in the Default apps settings (Settings –> Apps & notifications –> Default apps).
-The only “roles” shown within the video have been for Browser, Phone, and Messaging, which are regarded redundant because there are already default app categories for a browser, smartphone apps, and SMS apps.
-After spending a few more time with Android Q at the Pixel three XL, I located a “position” provider that I could sell off the nation for through the ‘dumpsys function’ command.
+The only “roles” shown within the video are for browser, phone, and messaging, which are regarded as redundant because there are already default app categories for a browser, smartphone apps, and SMS apps.
+After spending more time with Android Q at the Pixel Three XL, I located a “position” provider for which I could sell off the nation through the ‘dumpsys function’ command.
 After doing so, I determined numerous “roles” that don’t feel healthy in any of the default app categories already: CAR_MODE_DIALER_APP, CALL_COMPANION_APP, CALL_SCREENING_APP, and PROXY_CALLING_APP.
 After installing a few of Google’s first-birthday celebration applications, I managed to get the “Car mode telephone app” and “Call screening app” to show up inside the “roles” pages, as proven underneath.

-I decompiled the new gadget APK accountable for Android Q’s permission management interface, a brand new app known as “PermissionController.”
-I observed a roles.Xml file that recommendations what “roles” will do inside the subsequent Android model.
-I’m now not going to paste the complete XML here, but I’ll share a snippet of one of the roles that ought to assist you in recognizing what roles will do.
+I decompiled the new gadget APK responsible for Android Q’s permission management interface, a brand new app known as “PermissionController.”
+I observed a roles.Xml file that recommends what “roles” will do inside the subsequent Android model.
+I’m not going to paste the complete XML here, but I’ll share a snippet of one of the roles that ought to assist you in recognizing what roles will do.

-Basically, any app granted a positive “position” and has the required additives and permissions declared is automatically granted different permission units applicable to their use instances.
-In the instance I published above, an app with the gallery “position” is routinely permitted to report get right of entry to related permission sets that it desires to work.
+Basically, any app granted a positive “position” with the required additives and permissions declared automatically granted different permission units applicable to their use instances.
+In the instance I published above, an app with the gallery “position” is routinely permitted to report the right of entry to related permission sets that it desires to work.
 Presumably, this indicates an app that has been granted the gallery role via the person wouldn’t want to invite the person for permission to study or write photo or video documents.

 Revamped Package Installer

-Android’s default package installer (the application that handles the set up of the latest apps) is getting a redecorate.
-Rather than showing a fullscreen interest whenever you need to put in a brand new app, the updated bundle installer in Android Q presents a small dialog within the middle of the display screen.
-This mini bundle installer UI has been used for Android pills for a long term, but that is the primary we see on Android smartphones.
+Android’s default package installer (the application that handles the setup of the latest apps) is getting a redecoration.
+Rather than showing a fullscreen interest whenever you need to install a brand-new app, the updated bundle installer in Android Q presents a small dialog in the middle of the display screen.
+This mini bundle installer UI has been used for Android pills for a long time, but that is the primary we see on Android smartphones.

 In Android Q, running any app concentrated on API stage 22 or below (Android five.0 Lollipop) will warn that the app is outdated.
 That caution, I suspect, is sufficient to discourage most users from bothering with apps targeting pre-Android Marshmallow versions.
 Couple that with the fact that Google will require any apps submitted to the Play Store after August 2019 to target API stage 28; you may see how developers with outdated apps are compelled to remodel their apps to goal a more modern API level.
-How does all of that relate to the brand new package installer?
-Well, in view that Android five.
-Zero Lollipop is the closing API stage without obligatory runtime permission requests for certain touchy permissions, the eventual demise of apps concentrated on API stage 22 and beneath means that Google no longer wishes to make room inside the package installer message to expose a long listing of permissions that an app is granted upon installation.
+How does all of that relate to the brand-new package installer?
+Well, given Android 5.
+Zero Lollipop is the closing API stage without obligatory runtime permission requests for certain touchy permissions; the eventual demise of apps concentrated on API stage 22 and beneath means that Google no longer wishes to make room inside the package installer message to expose a long listing of permissions that an app is granted upon installation.

-You likely won’t see this simplified package installer on all Android Q gadgets, though.
-Huawei, for example, customizes the package installer with a built-in virus and malware scanner (something I hate) in addition to a built-in permission supervisor (something I love.)
+You likely won’t see this simplified package installer on all Android Q gadgets.
+Huawei, for example, customizes the package installer with a built-in virus and malware scanner (something I hate) and a built-in permission supervisor (something I love).
 EMUI 10, consequently, will, in all likelihood, keep on with the fullscreen package deal installer we’re all used to.

 New Call Blocking Options

-A feature we concept became coming in Android Pie genuinely made its way into Android Q, showing you just how near we honestly are to the finalization of Android Q middle features.
-The function we discovered returned could let you block calls from unknown, private, pay telephone numbers, or any numbers no longer to your touch listing.
+A feature we concept became coming in Android Pie genuinely made its way into Android Q, showing how near we are to the finalization of Android Q’s middle features.
+The function we discovered returned could let you block calls from unknown, private, pay telephone numbers, or no longer in your touch listing.
 Here’s a screenshot of the character from the AOSP dialer app.
 The Google Phone app hasn’t been updated with this feature yet.
 However, we assume it’ll get it sometime quickly.

 All Installed Apps Now Show Launcher Icons (Possible Bug?)

-Most apps on your tool have launcher icons because they’re supposed to be gateways into their personal interface.
-However, not each app has a UI, in which case a developer may select to no longer claimant hobby with the movement and category rationale filters android.Reason.Movement.MAIN and android.Motive.Category.LAUNCHER respectively.
-I’m now not positive if that is only a bug; howeve,r in Android Q, all apps, even those that try to conceal their launcher icons in the way defined above, will display icons inside the launcher.
+Most apps on your tool have launcher icons because they’re supposed to be gateways into their interface.
+However, not every app has a UI, so a developer may select to no longer claimant hobby with the movement and category rationale filters Android.Reason.Movement.MAIN and AAndroid.Motive.Category.LAUNCHER respectively.
+I’m not sure if that is only a bug; however, in Android Q, all apps, even those that try to conceal their launcher icons in the way defined above, will display icons inside the launcher.
 I examined this on the stock AOSP Launcher, Pixel Launcher, and Nova Launcher on a Google Pixel 3 XL running the leaked Android Q construct and compared it with a Google Pixel 2 XL running the brand new Android 9 Pie build.
-When you faucet on this type of icon, it definitely brings you to that app’s records web page in Settings.
+When you faucet on this icon type, it brings you to that app’s records web page in Settings.

-If this isn’t only a computer virus, this will be a way for customers to quickly tell if a new app has been installed, even though that app is attempting to hide from the user.
+If this isn’t only a computer virus, it will allow customers to quickly tell if a new app has been installed, even though that app is attempting to hide from the user.

 “Sensors Off” Quick Settings tile

-A new Quick Settings tile referred to as “sensors off,” which now not best turns on plane mode, disables all sensor readings at the tool.
-When the “sensors off” tile are toggled on, the device stops reporting from all sensors on the tool.
+A new Quick Settings tile referred to as “sensors off” now turns on plane mode and disables all sensor readings at the tool.
+When the “sensors off” tile is toggled on, the device stops reporting from all sensors on the tool.
 I confirmed this by putting in DevCheck from XDA Recognized Developer flar2 and evaluating the output of the sensor readings with and without the “sensors off” toggle.
-The area’s now not certain if this Quick Setting tile is simplest for Google engineers to debug.
-However, this will be a useful feature for everyone actually concerned approximately what facts their device is amassing about their environment.
+The area’s now not certain if this Quick Setting tile is the simplest for Google engineers to debug.
+However, this will be a useful feature for everyone concerned about what facts their device is amassing about their environment.